Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: A Case Study: Closed-Loop Task Execution

-To evaluate system efficiency under constrained hardware, we profiled GPU memory usage on an NVIDIA A100X GPU, where each MIG instance is limited to 40~GB of memory.
-Profiling results indicate that the communication module consumes approximately 14.5~GB of GPU memory, while the multimodal inference module based on DeepSeek-VL requires around 37.0~GB.
-The proposed scheme that assigns 60\% of resources to communication to satisfy stringent HARQ timing constraints, while allocating 40\% to inference, achieves stable and interference-free operation.
-Specifically, Strategy A (allocating only 25\% of memory for computation) resulting in Out-of-Memory (OOM) failures in the inference engine.
-Conversely, Strategy B (allocating only 25\% of memory for communication) results in the communication task exhausting its assigned partition, leading to severe link instability and packet loss.
-As shown in Fig.~\ref{result}, these results highlight that under hardware-level isolation, stable SC3 execution depends on partitioning strategies that explicitly accommodate asymmetric workload requirements and maintain balanced resource utilization.
+We then examine resource dimensioning within the proposed architecture.
+GPU profiling shows that the communication module consumes approximately 14.5 GB of memory, while the inference module requires about 37.0 GB.
+As shown in Fig.~\ref{result}, allocating 60\% of resources to communication and 40\% to inference achieves stable operation.
+By contrast, Strategy A, with only 25\% allocated to computation, causes Out-of-Memory (OOM) failure in the inference engine, while Strategy B, with only 25\% allocated to communication, leads to partition exhaustion, severe link instability, and packet loss.
+Together, these results characterize the sensitivity of the proposed framework to resource imbalance and show that stable SC3 execution depends on workload-aware partitioning.

-Based on a stable resource configuration, we further analyze the closed-loop performance in terms of latency.
-As resolution increases from low to high, the total closed-loop latency grows from sub-500~ms to approximately 680~ms, with multimodal inference accounting for the dominant portion of the delay.
-Within this latency range, the system maintains a control frequency sufficient to support stable indoor navigation, as the agent can adjust its trajectory before significant environmental changes occur.
-In contrast, network transmission latency increases more gradually and remains within a bounded range.
-This observation confirms that inference efficiency is the primary factor affecting system responsiveness, while communication latency remains predictable during concurrent inference and control execution enabled by MIG-based isolation.
+Under the stable configuration, the reported latency values are average end-to-end delays measured from the arrival of the task input at the edge node to the delivery of the control command for actuation.
+As resolution increases from low to high, the total closed-loop latency increases from sub-500 ms to approximately 680 ms, with multimodal inference dominating the delay.
+Network transmission latency grows more gradually and remains bounded during concurrent inference and control execution under hardware isolation.
+On the current platform, the end-to-end response is therefore limited mainly by model-side processing rather than communication, while further latency reduction is expected to come from lighter model deployment and compute-aware model scaling.

-Finally, we investigate the impact of communication constraints on perception-driven control performance.
-Fig.~\ref{result} jointly reports bandwidth consumption and model confidence under different resolution settings.
-Resolution variation is used to emulate communication load levels, ranging from sub-Mbps to over 10~Mbps, serving as a proxy for constrained or fluctuating network conditions.
-Model confidence serves as a proxy for task execution reliability.
-The results reveal a clear trade-off between communication load and perception quality: higher bandwidth budgets lead to improved semantic confidence, while aggressive bandwidth reduction degrades perception reliability and may negatively impact closed-loop task execution.